-When a student uses any prohibited device, or uses a permitted device in any unethical or illegal activity, a district employee may confiscate the device.
-The employee shall store the item in a secure manner until an appropriate time.
+When a student uses any prohibited device or uses a permitted device in any unethical or illegal activity, a district employee may confiscate the device.
+The employee shall store the item in a secure manner until an appropriate time to return device to student or parent.

-Students who violate district or school rules and regulations may be subject to discipline including, but not limited to, suspension, expulsion, transfer to alternative programs, referral to a student success team or counseling services, or denial of participation in extracurricular or cocurricular activities or other privileges in accordance with Board policy and administrative regulation.
+Students who violate district or school rules and regulations may be subject to discipline including, but not limited to, suspension, expulsion, transfer to alternative programs, referral to a Student Success Team, referral to counseling services, and/or denial of participation in extracurricular or cocurricular activities or other privileges in accordance with Board policy and administrative regulation.
 The Superintendent or designee shall notify local law enforcement as appropriate.

-Students also may be subject to discipline, in accordance with law, Board policy, or administrative regulation, for any off-campus conduct during non-school hours which poses a threat or danger to the safety of students, staff, or district property, or substantially disrupts school activities.
+Students also may be subject to discipline, in accordance with law, Board policy, or administrative regulation, for any off campus conduct during non-school hours which poses a threat or danger to the safety of students, staff, or district property, or substantially disrupts school activities.